Mightyfrong/gallifreyan-translation-helper/README.md

 1. **Phonetic Units** - input is broken up into words and each word into its constituent sounds, which are either consonants or vowels.
 2. **Cot Glyphs** - consecutive PhoneticUnits are grouped into Doctor's Cot glyphs, which can represent up to 2 consonants + 1 vowel.
 3. **Drawing** - outline and decoration info are looked up for each CotGlyph and drawn on the canvas.

+## Utils

+`String.prototype.Contains` and `Array.prototype.Contains` return booleans whether the string or array contains the given argument or one of the items in the passed array, can be used instead of `Array.indexOf(value) > -1` and handle multiple values as well.

 ## Copyright & Licence Notice